How to Repair a Rack and Pinion Leak

 Why are rack and pinion leaks expensive to fix?

-Rack and Pinion LeakThe reason rack and pinion leaks are so expensive to fix is that the seals are often not serviceable, even by a mechanic.
+Rack and Pinion LeakThe reason a rack and pinion leak is so expensive to fix is that the seals are often not serviceable, even by a mechanic.
 Most rack and pinion leaks will require the replacement of the entire rack and pinion assembly even if most of it works just fine.
 The good news is you do have another alternative to an expensive replacement.
 You can simply and quickly restore the seals in your rack and pinion without ever removing it.
-Adding BlueDevil Power Steering Stop Leak to your power steering reservoir today will start to seal your power steering leaks immediately and is guaranteed to permanently seal your rack and pinion leak within a few days of driving.
+Adding BlueDevil Power Steering Stop Leak to your power steering reservoir today will start to seal your power steering leaks immediately and is guaranteed to seal your rack and pinion leak within a few days of driving.
 BlueDevil Power Steering Stop Leak is specially formulated to revitalize and restore the seals in your power steering rack returning them to their original size and function to seal your leak.
 BlueDevil Power Steering Stop Leak will not harm or clog your rack and pinion and is safe to remain in your system until your next scheduled power steering flush.

 243 responses to "How to Repair a Rack and Pinion Leak"